aleph1888/integralCES_consumer/README.md

  $payment = $api->Payments->create_payment( $payment );
 </pre>

-CES Server will check that your *buyer* is the same that is logged in your site.
+NOTICE: iCES Server will check that your *buyer* is the same that is logged in your site.

 5.1) You can check now for your payment *id*, *state*, and any *errors notification*:
 <pre>